-- 1. Make an initial record of the information This might be initially in the form of notes, but should then be put straight on to CPOMS. - 2.
+- 1. Make an initial record of the information, this might initially be on note form, but should then be added to CPOMS. - 2.
 Report it to the DSL immediately - The DSL will consider if there is a requirement for immediate medical intervention.
 Urgent medical attention should not be delayed if the DSL is not immediately available - 4.
-Make an accurate record (which may be used in any subsequent court proceedings) immediately after the disclosure.
-This must be completed within 24 hours of the occurrence as a complete last resort.
-Include everything that has happened, including details of: - Dates and times of observations. - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child
+Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence.
+Include everything that has happened, including details of: - Dates and times of observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child